Adetomilola24/LITA-Data-Analysis/README.md

 # LITA-Data-Analysis
+# Project Overview
 I am currently working on a data analysis capstone project with LITA, building an interactive dashboard to uncover actionable insights and inform strategic decisions.
-You can follow my project journey here, where I’m documenting every stage from data exploration to dashboard development.
+You can follow my project journey here, where Iam documenting every stage from data exploration to dashboard development.

+# Exploratory Data Analysis (EDA):
+EDA involes exploring of Data to answer questions about the data such as What is the overall Sales Trend
+Which Product are the top sellers
+What are the productots on the peak sales?

 # 💼 Professional Background: